 The diel cycles of oxygen can be used to compute ocean GOP, GPP, and NPP rates between 60°N to 60°S in the waters deeper than 2000 m that are sampled by floats.
 To minimize biases due to clusters of profiles in various regions (Figure 1b), we have computed zonal mean GOP by 10° bands of latitude from 60°N to 60°S using all data in each band (Table 1).
 This is a balance between spatial resolution and having sufficient float profiles to minimize errors in GOP.
 The photosynthetic quotient relating oxygen production to carbon fixed (PQ = GOP/GPP), which is used to compute GPP, is shown in Table 1 (see Methods).
 We assume a value of 2.7 for the GOP/NPP ratio13, 18.

 A GOP rate of 9.0±2.4 Pmol O2 y-1, GPP rate of 88±24 Pg C y-1, and a net primary productivity of 33±9 Pg C y-1 are obtained by summing the values in each latitude band (Table 1).
 Errors reflect only the uncertainty in the GOP values and not the GOP/NPP or PQ values.
 The total GOP rate falls near the lower end of the range estimated for global GOP (9.5 to 12.6 Pmol O2 y-1) using a neural network fitted to a global set of LBDB and triple oxygen isotope measurements.
 Adjustment of the float GOP to a global extent is consistent with the neural network total.
-The net primary productivity values derived from the diel oxygen cycles are compared to values derived from satellite ocean color data using the VGPM20, CBPM23, and CAFE productivity models in Table 1 and Supplemental Figure 2.
+The NPP values derived from the diel oxygen cycles are compared to values derived from satellite ocean color data using the VGPM20, CBPM23, and CAFE productivity models in Table 1 and Supplemental Figure 2.
 The satellite sums were limited to waters with a depth greater than 2000 m.
 They were also limited to latitudes from 50°N to 50°S because monthly climatologies poleward have missing data during many months.
 The VGPM total is similar (34 Pg C y-1) to the observed float value while the CBPM and CAFE models are somewhat higher (46 and 48 Pg C y-1) (Table 1).
 There are apparent differences in the distribution of primary productivity with latitude (Table 1; Supplemental Figure 2).
 The CBPM and CAFE models match the float data closely at the equator, but are substantially higher between 10° to 30° in both hemispheres.
 The VGPM model matches the float data more closely in the 10° to 30° region, but it is substantially lower near the equator.
 All of the models are in reasonable agreement with the float data at latitudes poleward of 30°.
 If the profiling float productivity result is adjusted to the globe by adding the mean difference of global satellite NPP rates (44, 52, and 52 Pg C y-1, respectively) from the 50°N to 50°S values, then a global NPP of 39 Pg C y-1 is obtained.